 cut

-Sequence of \(lambda\) values used to relax the constraint region in the local linear regression model.
-Calibrated so that cut = 1 corresponds to one standard deviation of the release coordinate.
+Optional user-supplied sequence of \(\lambda\) values used to relax the constraint region in the local linear regression model.
+For continuous release variables, each value in cut is calibrated so that cut = 1 corresponds to one standard deviation of the release coordinate.
+If cut is supplied, it is used as-is and the arguments cut.max, ncut, and adaptive are ignored.
+For binary or one-hot encoded release variables, the full released region is used and cut does not control neighborhood size.

 nmin